imennajar/matplotlib-challenge/README.md

 - Pandas: it is a Python library for data manipulation and analysis

-- Matplotlib.pyplot:  Matplotlib has a module named pyplot which makes things easy for plotting by providing feature to control line styles, font properties, formatting axes etc. Matplotlib is a python library used to create 2D graphs and plots by using python scripts.
+- Matplotlib.pyplot:  Matplotlib has a module named pyplot which makes things easy for plotting by providing features to control line styles, font properties, formatting axes etc. Matplotlib is a python library used to create 2D graphs and plots by using python scripts.

-- scipy.stats: it is a module contains a large number of probability distributions.
+- scipy.stats: it is a module that contains a large number of probability distributions.

-- Jupyter Notebook: it is a web-based interactive computing pltaform, allows the user to compile all aspects of a data project.
+- Jupyter Notebook: it is a web-based interactive computing platform that allows the user to compile all aspects of a data project.

 Code to generate charts using pyplot methods
 ## Bar Charts